*FAQs at the bottom of article*

 RELATED: Danny Bonaduce On ‘Partridge Family’ Pal David Cassidy: “He Never Did Get The Life He Wanted”

-He was known as a ’70s heartthrob while in The Partridge Family and, in his later years, starred in a number of TV shows including CSI: Crime Scene Investigation in 2013.
-He also found success with live performing and had several different popular shows in residency in Las Vegas.
+He was known as a ’70s heartthrob while in The Partridge Family and, in his later years, guest starred in a number of TV shows including CSI: Crime Scene Investigation.
+He starred in the series David Cassidy: Man Undercover (1978 to 1979) and Ruby & The Rockits (2009).
+Cassidy also found success with live performing and had several different popular shows in residency in Las Vegas.
 However, the stark contrast from the heights of Keith Partridge, to the lackluster Hollywood success that followed, further pushed Cassidy to the brink.
 He suffered from alcoholism and drug abuse.
 Cassidy also had multiple DUI’s in the 2010s, and his vices ultimately contributed to liver failure, which became his cause of death in 2017 at the age of 67.
 But no one will ever forget the name, the smile, and the voice of David Cassidy.

 2. Shirley Jones

-Shirley Jones played the role of Shirley Partridge, funnily enough.
+Shirley Jones played the role of family matriarch Shirley Partridge, funnily enough.
 Shirley proved an integral part of the Partridge Family, even when the show was still in the works.
-Born in 1934, Jones made a career out of embracing the role of a kind, reliable figure in numerous titles.
-Many being similar musical projects, allowing her to show off her vocal range.
+Born in 1934, she made a career out of embracing the role of a kind, reliable figure in numerous titles, many being musical projects that allowed her to show off her vocal range.
 That talent became apparent to the famous composers Rodgers and Hammerstein, who took note of Shirley in an audition.
 By 1955, she earned a spot as the female lead in the movie adaptation of Oklahoma!
 The musical films just kept on coming after that.

 Rodgers and Hammerstein weren’t the only ones who noticed her musical chops.
-Shirley’s casting as the partridge matriarch was absolutely non-negotiable for the show’s creators.
-Since the TV series, Shirley has starred in a number of TV series, although her activity in the film and TV industry has slowed in recent years.
-Her last film was Forgiven This Gun4Hire in 2021 and she has one more announced.
+Shirley’s casting as Mrs. Partridge was absolutely non-negotiable for the show’s creators.
+Since the TV series, Shirley, 88, has starred in a number of TV series, although her activity in the film and TV industry has slowed in recent years.
+Her last film was 2018’s Eco-Teens Save the World.

 3. Danny Bonaduce

 Wisecracking Danny Partridge sported the unmistakable head of flaming red hair.
-He was the group’s bass player, also lending his voice for the family band…with singing and with his smart-aleck remarks.
+He was the group’s bass player, also lending his voice for the family band … with singing and his smart-aleck remarks.
 Despite the wholesome chapter with the Partridge clan, by Bonaduce’s account, his own upbringing was strained, mostly because of his father.
 The whole affair exposed Bonaduce to a lot of physical and emotional abuse.
 He got an escape, however, thanks to how darn cute he was.
 At just 8 years old, Bonaduce got his first role on the short-lived Jerry Van Dyke led-show, Accidental Family.
-At age 10 he got a few episodes on Mayberry R.F.D. starring Ken Berry, and even two episodes on Bewitched!
+At age 10 he was cast in a few episodes on Mayberry R.F.D. starring Ken Berry, and even two episodes on Bewitched!
 The following year, in 1970, Danny became a Partridge, and quickly became as recognizable as they come.

-He has also been relatively quiet in recent years when it comes to acting.
+Bonaduce has been relatively quiet in recent years when it comes to acting.
 His last known role was in the TV series The Kids Are Alright in 2019.

 4. Susan Dey

-Susan Dey played the role of Laurie Partridge.
-Susan was a teen model and at 17 joined the Partridge clan.
-Her character cared a lot about relevant, worldly topics, and Dey was just the girl to express this deeper side to show.
+Susan Dey, who played the role of Laurie Partridge, was a teen model and at 17 joined the Partridge clan.
+Her character cared a lot about relevant, worldly topics, and Dey was just the girl to express this deeper side to the show.
 People took note of Susan, garnering her first movie role in 1972’s Skyjacked.
 Post-Partridge, Dey frequented many hit TV shows, like Barnaby Jones and Hawaii 5-0.

-Susan was considered for the role of Sandy in Grease in ‘78, and if you haven’t watched our Grease Behind the Scenes video, check it out!
-In 1986, Dey got perhaps the biggest break of her career even surpassing The Partridge Family, with her role in L.A.
+Susan, now 70, was considered for the role of Sandy in Grease in ‘78, and 1986 got perhaps the biggest break of her career, even surpassing The Partridge Family, with her role in L.A.
 Law.
-The gig would supply Susan with 3 Emmy Nominations, and one Golden Globe victory out of 5 nominations.
-Another Partridge Family actor who has been very quiet recently, she hasn’t acted since 2 episodes of 2004’s Third Watch.
+The gig would win the actress three Emmy Nominations, and one Golden Globe victory out of five nominations.
+Another Partridge Family actor who has been very quiet recently, she hasn’t acted since two episodes of 2004’s Third Watch.
 However, she has kept herself busy otherwise, being a board member with UCLA Medical Center’s Rape Treatment Center.
-Co-narrating a documentary on ‘campus assault’, gave Dey a purposeful sense of control in a way that helped others.
-Dey, having suffered from anorexia during the run of The Partridge Family, seems to be using her position to now influence other young girls.
+Co-narrating a documentary on ‘campus assault’ gave Dey a purposeful sense of control in a way that helped others.
+Having suffered from anorexia during the run of The Partridge Family, seems to be using her position to now influence other young girls.

 5. Dave Madden